dillonzq/LoveIt/README.md

 ## 📌 Notes

 - **Framework**: The Philico P-Tech blog has been developed using HUGO, a renowned open-source static site generator.
 To delve deeper into HUGO's capabilities, head over to [gohugo.io](https://gohugo.io).

-- **Thematic Touch**: The blog aesthetic is amplified by the HUGO theme "LoveIt".
-Gather more insights about this theme at [Hugo Themes: LoveIt](https://themes.gohugo.io/themes/loveit/).